Move from Generalist to Specialist

 6. Value and Identity

-This identity shift positions you as an expert instead of a technician.
+Practice communicating your value by discussing outcomes.
+What is possible for your clients?
 Share about the problem you solve and how your clients benefit from that solution.
 This begins to separate you from the competition.
+This shift in messaging positions you as an expert instead of a technician.

 And as an industry expert, you can charge higher fees.
-Instead of saying yes to anyone that wants to work with you, you choose to only work with ideal clients who value your knowledge.
-It’s an important step toward building your ideal business.
+Instead of saying yes to anyone who wants to work with you, you choose to only onboard ideal clients who value your knowledge.
+It’s an important step toward building your ideal accounting firm.

 7. Rejection Aversion

 You like making people happy, you avoid controversy, and it’s important that people like you.
-Because of that, you say “yes” to everyone.
-Because of that, you’re spread in too many directions which dilutes your focus.
+As a result, you say yes to everyone.
+Being spread in too many directions dilutes your focus.
 Basically, you remain a jack-of-all-trades instead of an expert in your field.

-Fear of saying “no” is highly common among service based entrepreneurs.
+The fear of saying no is highly common among accounting professionals.
 Not only does this prevent you from working to your strengths, it also limits your income.

-Decide to set some boundaries about who you serve and what you do.
-Then gracefully let non-ideal clients know that you’re not the best fit for them.
-Go ahead and connect them to someone who would appreciate that referral.
+Start to create boundaries about who you serve and what you do.
+Then gracefully let non-ideal clients know you’re not the best fit for them.
+If it’s appropriate, connect them to someone who would appreciate the referral.